CCI-MOC/documentation/docs/source/clusters/kaizen/Kaizen-Bare-Metal.md

 # Kaizen Bare Metal

+We have a variety of baremetal servers available to be leased.

+* Cisco servers with 12 cores/24 threads (intel sandybridge) and 128 GB RAM each.
+* Dell servers with 16 cores/32 threads (intel sandybridge) and 128 GB RAM.
+* Few Lenovo servers with similar configuration.

 Please email kaizenbm@lists.massopen.cloud if you wish to schedule nodes for a longer duration.

 ## SSH to kaizen machines.